 - Resources: Since virtual servers run separate operating systems, and every system call has to go through the virtualization layer, a certain amount of overhead is created, causing more resources to be used.
 This is particularly true for memory usage, as virtual machines consume memory even when they aren’t running any user processes.
 However, CPU virtualization is relatively cheap, so the CPU overhead of a virtual machine can be much smaller.
 When it comes to containers, they can start up pretty quickly, so their memory consumption doesn’t increase.
 There is also much less overhead as they are using the same operating system without a hypervisor to go through.

-- Security and isolation: In regards to security and isolation, virtualization wins, as it keeps virtual machines separate and isolated from each other.
+- Security and isolation: In regard to security and isolation, virtualization wins, as it keeps virtual machines separate and isolated from each other.
 One infected virtual machine will not affect another one, and each virtual machine can incorporate its own security protocols since they are running in a fully isolated environment.
 However, since containers only isolate data and applications at the process level, they provide a less secure environment and depend on the security protocols of the host system.

 - Portability and application sharing: Since container images are much smaller than virtual machines, they are easier to transfer and save space on the host’s filesystem.
 Virtual machines, on the other hand, need to have a copy of the whole operating system, including the kernel, system libraries, configuration files, all the directories required by the operating system and all the utilities.
 This dramatically increases the size of the image and is not that easy to share.
 Container images can be shared in any manner of ways, and there are a number of application sharing hubs on the internet.
 Virtual machine images do not have such centralized hubs and would usually need to be uploaded to another server instead.